Dylan-George-Field/Melbourne-Software-Developer-Survival-Guide/README.md

 - Royal Exhibition Center

 ### Party
-Weekends provide the best environment for transport and venues open.
-Most places will be closed by 10pm on a weekday.
-You will find the odd club catering to uni students on a Tuesday/Thursday night and possibly Wednesday.
+Nightlife comes alive over the weeked.
+It's even bustling on a Tuesday/Thursday night and possibly Wednesday too.
 - CBD
 - Chapel St
-- Fitzroy (Johnson St/Brunswick Rd)
+- Fitzroy
-- St. Kilda (Fitzroy St/Acland St)
+- St. Kilda
-- Swan St - Richmond
+- Richmond
-- Casino - Open 24/7, seedy and expensive
+- Casino - Open 24/7, is seedy and expensive

-It's illegal to drink alcohol on the street!
-Cops aren't friendly too it either.
-You may smoke a cigarette near them.
-Not weed.
-It's not legal.. yet.
+It's illegal to drink alcohol on the street.
+Weed is illegal...
+Still.

 ### Drives
 - Dandenong Ranges - Mountains and rainforests to the East of Melbourne.
 Checkout 'Skyhigh' for a view of the city at night (1 hour drive)